Last Updated on

-A good example is when someone is already on your mailing list – ideally they should not be given the same popup that asks them to sign up to the newsletter again.
+A good example is when someone is already on your mailing list – ideally, they should not be given the same popup that asks them to sign up to the newsletter again.
 As an alternative, a popup can be configured to encourage existing email newsletter subscribers to take a different action such as scheduling a product demo.

 2. Provide relevant product recommendations

 Showing relevant product recommendations is crucial if you want to maximise sales and lead captures on your website.
-Amazon leverages its huge marketplace to capture user data to deliver highly targeted product recommendations.
+Amazon leverages its huge marketplace to capture user data in order to deliver highly targeted product recommendations.

-According to HubSpot, “at least 78% of consumers will unsubscribe from an email list because they are receiving too many emails.”
-If you do not want your emails to be filtered as spam or moved straight to trash, a good solution is to send them fewer emails that are more relevant and personalised.
+According to HubSpot, “At least 78% of consumers will unsubscribe from an email list because they are receiving too many emails.”
+If you do not want your emails to be filtered as spam or moved straight to trash, a good solution is to send out fewer emails that are more relevant and personalised.
 By using customer data, the best brands segment their email database and reduce the volume of emails, focusing instead on tailored and relevant emails.
 Combining personalised emails with website personalisation is a really strong strategy to maximise conversion rates.